veertuinc/anka-docs/arm/Getting Started/creating-your-first-vm.md

 ### Disk Optimization

-Customers coming from Anka 2 will know that when you clone a VM, it will share the underlying VM image files between the two.
+Customers coming from Anka 2 will know that when you clone an _untagged_ VM, it will share the underlying VM image files between the two.
 However, this is not the case for Anka 3.
-As of right now, sharing of the underlying VM image files between a clone and its source requires first creating a tag for the source before you clone.
+As of right now, sharing of the underlying VM image files between a clone and its source requires first creating a tag for the source _before_ you clone.
 You can do this with `anka push --local`, or just a regular `anka push` if you've got a running [Anka Build Cloud Registry]({{< relref "arm/Anka Build Cloud/_index.md" >}}).

 {{< hint info >}}
 Don't worry, clones will not have access to change the original source VM.